alessandrocuzzocrea/garden/src/notes/designing-games.md

 **Pure emotion**
 - Multiple emotional triggers can produce the same emotion when combined.

+**Juxtaposition**
+- Juxtaposition is the combination of different, seemingly incompatible feelings.
+Ramming  together  feelings  that  don’t  ordinarily  mix  can  produce  strange and sometimes valuable results.
+- There is an easy way to experiment with juxtaposition.
+Just replace the music in a game with music that creates a very different feeling.

 #### Engines of Experience

 ## Part 2 - Game Crafting